Duxford Imperial War Museum

 If you have a booking which you would like to delay to later in the year or for 2021 we are happy to make the changes for you.

-Whilst we remain open we would like to reassure guests that all public areas will be cleaned more frequently and we are sourcing hand sanitising gel for the entrance to the wash facilities so guests can clean their hands before and after leaving the wash facilities.
+We would like to reassure guests that all public areas will be cleaned more frequently and we are sourcing hand sanitising gel for the entrance to the wash facilities so guests can clean their hands before and after leaving the wash facilities.

 We all have to take sensible precautions following Government health and travel advice and we ask that when on our campsite you follow the latest Government advice on hygiene and hand washing, and self-isolation at home.